 El Salvador travel advisory from the US State Department

-The US State Department warns to “reconsider travel” to El Salvador but also indicates that crime is mostly between gang groups and not against tourists.
+In October 2019, the US State Department Overseas Security Advisory Council downgraded El Salvador’s danger level to “Exercise increased caution” from “reconsider travel”, and this is fantastic news.
+They also reinforce that crime is mostly between gang groups and not against tourists.

 The Maras are scary and if you were ever to come across their members you would recognise them for their face tattoos more commonly featured in TV series and movies as the fearless gang members of Central America.
 Although not all of them are as obvious anymore.